Asthestarsfalll/PyDocuSaurus/README.md

 - `package_dir`: Path to your Python package directory
 - `output_dir`: Path where the Markdown documentation file will be saved
 - `--include-private`: Include private members in the documentation
+- `--no-runtime`: Do not import code to get runtime information
+- `--max-lines`: Automatically fold code blocks that exceed this many lines

 Example:
 ```bash